 The site was a niche informational property – not a broad “everything” site and not a thin affiliate play.
 A specific topic where the operator had enough subject matter context to recognize quality in the AI output and catch errors before publication.

 That makes this more useful than a generic “AI writes content faster” story.
-The workflow had a defined demand source, a measurable threshold, a monetization mechanism, and a lagging indicator that could be tracked over months.
+The workflow had a defined demand source, a measurable monetization step, and a lagging indicator that could be tracked over months.
 Without those pieces, automation only creates more output to inspect.

 💡 Arsum builds custom AI automation solutions tailored to your business needs.